Riverside Wrongful Death Lawyers

 Every wrongful death case is unique, and the characteristics of the victim often play a role in wrongful death litigation.
 For example, a product marketed to young children may require a higher standard of care not otherwise applicable to adult products.

-Families entitled to compensation after the wrongful death of a loved one in Riverside, California, may sometimes recover economic and/or non-economic damages.
-Economic (compensatory) damages are actually incurred as a result of a wrongful death.
+Families entitled to compensation after the wrongful death of a loved one may recover economic and/or non-economic damages.
+Economic (compensatory) damages are incurred as a result of a wrongful death.
 Examples of economic damages include:

 - Medical bills